AaryanPurohit/Netflix-EDA/README.md

 12. **Content Distribution Across Countries**: Examine how content is distributed across different countries, showcasing Netflix's global reach.
 13. **Distribution of Content**: Explore the distribution of content between movies and TV shows, revealing the balance in Netflix's offerings.

-Explore this repository to uncover fascinating details about Netflix's content library!!!
+Explore this repository to uncover fascinating details about Netflix's content library!!